-Biden to order massive strategic oil reserve release to curb gas prices
+Biden announces massive strategic oil reserve release to curb gas prices

 The price of crude oil on U.S. and international markets fell about 4 percent by the early afternoon.

-Administration officials have been scrambling to devise a way to lower gas prices, which have rise as the United States and other nations have cut back imports of Russian oil and gas in the wake of its invasion of Ukraine.
+Administration officials have been scrambling to devise a way to lower gasoline prices, which have rise as the United States and other nations have cut back imports of Russian oil and natural gas in the wake of its invasion of Ukraine.
 As of Wednesday, the average price of a gallon of gasoline in the United States was $4.24, according to AAA, up from $3.60 per gallon last month and $2.90 per gallon last year.

 Biden has long tried to brace Americans for the economic reverberations of Russia’s invasion of Ukraine while also seeking to make it clear that the Russian president is the cause of the pain at the pump and rising prices elsewhere.
 His administration has used phrases like “Putin’s pump hike” in public messaging to underscore the point, including on Thursday.
 Republicans, meanwhile, have stressed that rising prices and inflation began before Russia’s aggression toward its neighbor, and accused the administration of using the conflict in Europe as a cover for policies that have hurt American consumers.